Milan-Jobanputra/Login-Registration-System-in-PHP/README.md

 Now create a login.php file.
 To Check the user input id password valid or not from db.

 Dont forget to include require_once('db.php'); to add in all files for db connectivity.

+Now Last at we create, Dashborad.php for welcome user file and Logout file for the end the session.